Gun owners and Ruger enthusiasts, we’ve found the best barrels for your 10/22 rifle. Keep reading to find out more.

 If you’re looking for a target bull barrel that is not excessively heavy, the Beyer Barrel is without question one of your best choices.
 This is a durable and rust-resistant barrel that will greatly improve the accuracy and performance of your 10/22.

 - Cerakote coating for rust and corrosion resistance

 - Cheaper than several other aftermarket 10/22 barrels

 - .17 HMR version is available in addition to .22 LR

 - Dissipates heat fast, so good for extended firing sessions

 - Heavier than most standard 10/22 barrels (although still lighter weight than most bull barrels)

 Tactical Solutions SB-X Ruger 10/22 Barrel

 Are you looking to add a suppressor to your Ruger 10/22?
-If so, the only way you can possibly do so is if you have a barrel that is threaded at the end.
+If so, the only way you can possibly do so is if you have a barrel with a threaded end.

-A suppressor can certainly be a good thing for your 10/22 because it can dampen the nose of the rifle when it is fired considerably.
+A suppressor can certainly be a good thing for your 10/22 because it can dampen the nose of the rifle when shooting.
 If you’re shooting near your neighbors or on the range and just want to create less noise to be more considerate, a suppressor is what you need.